Perelandric/Golific/README.md

   Pet:  Animal.Dog, // Assign one of the variants
 }

-// The `json:"string"` option we included causes our custom `gString` value to be used when marshaled as JSON data j, err := json.Marshal(&res)
+// The `json:"string"` option we included causes our `gString` value to be used when marshaled as JSON j, err := json.Marshal(&res)

 fmt.Printf("%s %v\n", j, err) // {"Name":"Charlie Brown","Pet":"doggie"} <nil>